Tenacious-Qi/private-events/README.md

   - Invite one or multiple guests at one time.
   - "Attend" or "Leave" Events.
   - Limit certain features to logged-in users (RSVPing to events, creating an event, seeing who's been invited to an event, etc.)
+  - ActionCable: Message Channel (live message other logged in users) and Appearance Channel (see who's online using the website).

 ### Installation